 Group 0: both antigens absent

-The particular blood group of an individual depends on the genetic inheritance from both parents.
+The specific blood group of a person depends on the genetic inheritance from both parents.
 Known as ABO typing, it has been used, for example, to help identify the biological father in paternity cases.
-How common each group is varies from one national population to another.
+How common each group is can vary from one national population to another.
 In the United States, for example, the relative proportions of ABO groups are roughly 39 percent A, 13 percent B, 43 percent 0, and 5 percent AB.

 In 1927, Landsteiner discovered two other antigen types, labelling their occurrence as M, N, and MN.
 In 1940, working in the United States, he and A.S.
 Wiener discovered the Rhesus factor, named after the Rhesus monkeys they used in their investigations.
 Since then, other researchers have introduced more than a dozen additional group systems.
 Different proteins and enzymes associated with specific blood groups have also been identified.

 WHAT THIS MEANS FOR FORENSICS

-The ability to identify blood type is an excellent means for uncovering important evidence in a forensic investigation.
-If, for example, a victim’s ABO type is O, and bloodstains of this type are found to be on the clothing of a suspect whose type is A, there is a likely probability that they have come from the victim.
+The ability to identify blood type is a powerful tool for uncovering important evidence in a forensic investigation.
+If, for example, a victim’s ABO type is 0, and bloodstains of this type are discovered on the clothing of a suspect whose type is A, there is a likelihood that they have come from the victim.

-In 1925, another valuable discovery was made.
-Around 80% of people are ‘secretors’.
-This means their saliva, urine, perspiration, and semen contain the same substances as their blood, and can be used for typing in a similar way.
-In 1940, two British researchers found that it was possible to distinguish between female and male body cells, in particular the white blood cells and those of the lining of the mouth.
-Blood typing is now so precise that recently one scientist showed that he could distinguish between the blood of his twin daughters, who were genetically identical, because one had suffered from chicken pox and the other hadn’t.
+In 1925, another valuable discovery occurred.
+Around 80% of humans are ‘secretors’.
+This means their saliva, urine, perspiration, and semen contain the same substances as their blood, and are able to be used for typing in much the same way.
+In 1940, two British researchers discovered it was possible to distinguish between female and male body cells, especially the white blood cells and those of the lining of the mouth.
+Blood typing has now become so precise that recently one scientist showed that he could distinguish between the blood of his twin daughters, who were genetically identical, because one had experienced chicken pox and the other hadn’t.

 SPLASHES OF BLOOD